Raffaele Cutolo: Nuova Camorra Organizzata–Nuova Famiglia feud

-The NCO spread like wildfire in the crisis-ridden Campanian towns of the late 1970s, offering alienated youths an alternative to a lifetime of unemployment or poorly paid jobs.
+The NCO spread in the crisis-ridden Campanian towns of the late 1970s, offering alienated youths an alternative to a lifetime of unemployment or poorly paid jobs.
 Hundreds of young men were employed as enforcers.
 Initially, the main specialisation of NCO gangs was extorting money through protection rackets from local businesses.
 While the traditional Camorristic families held territorial powers and the consequent responsibility over their controlled areas, the NCO had no qualms over breaking the established social fabric by extorting shopkeepers, small factories and businesses, and building contractors.
 In its quest for cash, it even targeted individuals such as landlords, lawyers and professionals.
 The NCO's protection racket even included a transient circus.

 The NCO later branched out to cocaine trafficking, partly because it was less subject to police investigation than heroin, but also because the Sicilian Mafia was less involved in the cocaine trade.

 At the end of the 1970s two different types of Camorra organisations were beginning to take shape.
 On one side there was Cutolo's NCO, which dealt mainly in cocaine and protection rackets, preserving a strong regional sense of identify.
 On the other side, the business-oriented Camorra clans linked to the Sicilian Cosa Nostra like the clans of Michele Zaza and Lorenzo Nuvoletta, who dealt in cigarettes and heroin, but soon moved on to invest in real estate and construction firms.